A Survey of Code-switched Speech and Language Processing: Challenges and Future Directions

 We should also take into the account that as code-switching is more typical in less formal occasions, there are some tasks that are more likely to involve code-switching that others.
 Thus we are unlikely to encounter programming languages that use code-switching, but we are much more likely to encounter code-switching in sentiment analysis.
 Likewise analysis of parliamentary transcripts are more likely to be monolingual, while code-switching is much more likely in social media.
 Of course its not just the forum that affects the distribution, the topic too may be a factor.

 These factors of use of code-switch should influence how we consider development of code-switched models.
 Although it may be possible to build end-to-end systems where large amounts of code-switching data is available, in well-defined task environments, such models will not have the generalizations we need to cover the whole space.

-We are not pretending that language technologies for code-switching is a mature field.
-It is noted that the references to work in this article are for the most part the beginnings of analysis.
-They are investigating the raw tools that are necessary in order for the development of full systems.
-Specifically we are not yet seeing full end-to-end digital assistants for code-switched interaction, or sentiment analysis for code-switched reviews, or grammar and spelling for code-switched text.
-Such systems will come, and they will use the results of the work surveyed here.
+For models that can make use of large amounts of unlabeled data for training, generating synthetic code-switched data may be a promising direction.
+However, most models of code-switched data generation rely on syntactic constraints and do not take into account sociolinguistic factors that affect code-switched language.
+Building models that are capable of incorporating these factors could lead to more realistic data generation, which could lead to better models for code-switched speech and NLP.

 It is not yet clear yet from the NLP point of view if code-switching analysis should be treated primarily as a translation problem, or be treated as a new language itself.
 It is however likely as with many techniques in low-resource language processing, exploiting resources from nearby languages will have an advantage.
 It is common (though not always) that one language involved in code-switching has significant resources (e.g. English, Putonghua, Modern Standard Arabic).
 Thus transfer learning approaches are likely to offer short term advantages.
-Also given the advancement of language technologies developing techniques that can work over multiple pairs of code-switched languages may lead to faster development and generalization of the field.
+Also given the advancement of language technologies, particularly due to the rise of massively multilingual models, developing techniques that can work over multiple pairs of code-switched languages may lead to faster development and generalization of the field.

+Evaluating code-switched speech and NLP is challenging due to the lack of standardized datasets.
+Although initial attempts at creating benchmarks have been made, a comprehensive evaluation of code-switched systems across speech and NLP tasks in many typologically different language pairs is required.
+Such evaluation benchmarks are even more important due to the prevalence of multilingual models that perform zero-shot cross-lingual transfer well, and are also expected to perform well on code-switched languages.